 - Online Communities

-ASAP uses technology to connect thousands of asylum-seekers who would otherwise be geographically isolated, providing them with tools to take control of their legal cases and advocate for their families.
-Through ASAP’s private online community, asylum seekers ask questions of expert attorneys, receive updates about changes in immigration enforcement, share stories and strategies, and build community power.
-For many members, our community can mean the difference between securing legal status or being forced to return to the danger they fled.
+ASAP uses technology to connect thousands of asylum seekers who would otherwise be geographically isolated, providing them with tools to take control of their legal cases and advocate for their families.
+Through ASAP’s private Spanish-language online communities, asylum seekers ask questions of expert attorneys, receive updates about changes in immigration enforcement, and share stories and strategies.
+For many members, our online communities can mean the difference between securing legal status or being forced to return to the danger they fled.
+ASAP now manages three online communities: one for women who were detained with their children; one for parents who were separated from their children (co-run with CLINIC); and one for adults seeking asylum at the Mexico-U.S. border, including those “remaining in Mexico.”
+Check out some of ASAP’s Spanish-language resources for members here.

 - Legal Emergency Room

-Through ASAP’s online community, asylum seekers are able to access legal aid without having to walk into an office.
+Through ASAP’s online communities, asylum seekers are able to access legal aid without having to walk into an office.
 ASAP employs a unique model for lawyering in a crisis – providing short-term legal assistance to our members at a distance to address urgent needs.
-ASAP works to give asylum-seeking families access to justice, preparing emergency motions and other legal filings to prevent deportations.
+ASAP works to give asylum seekers access to justice, preparing emergency motions and other legal filings to prevent deportations.
+Read about one client’s success story and access the toolkit we used to get there.

 - Systemic Reform